Reference 10 — Module catalog and composition

 2. DMA half-complete IRQ — hardware → mem_dma_buffer

-3. mem_dma_buffer.after_io — L0: cache invalidate
+3. mem_dma_buffer's after-transfer hook — L0: cache invalidate

-4. view_dma_descriptor creates view_t over filled half
+4. view_dma_descriptor creates a view over the filled half

 — L1: zero-copy